 Marischal Square also overlooks the house of Provost Skene, which is now a museum.
 It’s currently closed to the public due to refurbishment and will open in 2020.

-I joined Scot Free Tours, and their free city centre 90 minute tour, which starts from the historic Mercat Cross on Castle Street.
+I joined Scot Free Tours, and their free city centre 90-minute tour, which starts from the historic Mercat Cross on Castle Street.
 You get a great view of Union Street which is the main thoroughfare for the shops.

 The tour was excellent, taking in such sights as Marischal College and Provost Skene’s house, as well as Aberdeen harbour and St Nicholas Graveyard, which is where Lia’s storytelling skills were tested to the max, thanks to a group of steel drummers outside the Bon Accord Centre!
-Her last tale in the graveyard revealed a surprising link to Harry Houdini, which i’m sure is not widely known.
-The tour was well pitched for people who had no knowledge of the city’s history, and was peppered with interesting facts and characters of the past.
+Her last tale in the graveyard revealed a surprising link to Harry Houdini, which I’m sure is not widely known.
+The tour was well pitched for people who had no knowledge of the city’s history and was peppered with interesting facts and characters of the past.

-Something completely different are these newly painted rainbow stairs which lead to the Bon Accord shopping centre.
+Something completely different is these newly painted rainbow stairs which lead to the Bon Accord shopping centre.
 As lovely as granite is (particularly on a sunny day when it positively sparkles!) these are a lovely pop of colour to brighten the city up.

 Street art has also completely revamped Aberdeen, and next week’s post will focus on NUART Aberdeen.
 However, before NUART came along, there was the Painted Doors Aberdeen project, and these doors are all painted by artists and makers who live and work in Aberdeen.